Skip to main content

 MS hearing loss is rare.
 If you experience hearing problems you need to see a doctor in case they need to refer you to an ear, nose and throat specialist, to investigate the cause of your hearing loss.
 There are many other reasons why you might be experiencing hearing loss, such as medications, injury from a loud noise, other illnesses not related to MS or even ear wax build-up.

 If your hearing loss is part of an MS relapse, then it will often return to normal or improve as the inflammation around the affected nerves reduces.
 A doctor can prescribe steroids to try to speed up the improvement.
-By following the OMS Program you can also help to improve other MS symptoms through diet and lifestyle changes.
+By following the Overcoming MS Program you can also help to improve other MS symptoms through diet and lifestyle changes.
 One of the steps within the program is exercise which can help strengthen your muscles, including your core, to help with balance problems.

 If your hearing loss is long-term, an audiologist may be able to recommend a hearing aid.
 Sometimes public places can be fitted with ‘induction or hearing hoops’ which work with your hearing aid to reduce background sounds and noise.
 These loops can also be installed in your home if needed.